abserari/abserari/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on [pulse](https://github.com/silverswords/pulse)
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning kubernetes, linux kernel
 - 👯 I’m looking to collaborate on opensource project
 - 🤔 I’m looking for help with getting a job in Chengdu
-- 💬 Ask me about how to learn porgram
+- 💬 Ask me about how to learn porgramming
 - 📫 How to reach me: abser@foxmail.com
 - 😄 Pronouns: he
 - ⚡ Fun fact: TechCatsLab are a group of cats